CorneliusKurgat/CorneliusKurgat/README.md

 - 👋 Hi, I’m @CorneliusKurgat
 - 👀 I’m interested in Data Sacience, Bussines Inteligence/Analytics and Governance in IT.
 - 🌱 I’m currently learning CISA certification and Data Science.
-- 💞️ I’m looking to collaborate on with different partners expecially within the ICT SECTOR
+- 💞️ I’m looking to collaborate on with different partners expecially within the ICT sector
 - 📫 How to reach me is through my email account tanuicornelius@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:The first website is still online